-The cooling system incorporates a fin and tube type, full flow radiator and a centrifugal water pump.
-On cars equipped with Air Conditioning-Heater Unit, the engine cooling system has an 180° F. thermostat, 14 pound radiator pressure cap and sufficient permanent type antifreeze to insure the engine coolant 20° F. in the summer time, and more permanent type anti-freeze in the winter according to the atmospheric temperatures.
+The cooling system incorporates a cellular tubular or fin and tube type, full flow radiator and a centrifugal water pump.
+On cars equipped with Air Conditioning-Heater Unit, the engine cooling system has an 180° F. thermostat, 14 pound radiator pressure cap and sufficient permanent type anti-freeze to insure the engine coolant 20° F. in the summer time, and greater strength of anti-freeze in the winter according to the atmospheric temperatures.
 The 180° F. thermostat and the 14 pound radiator pressure cap is for year around operation and sufficient permanent type anti-freeze to insure the engine coolant to 20° F. is required for the summer time.

-1. FLUID FAN DRIVE (FIG. 1.)

-(All Models with Air Conditioning)
+1. SILENT FLITE FLUID FAN DRIVE (FIGS. 1 AND 2) (All Models with Air Conditioning)